pablodecm/phd_thesis/src/102_chapter_2.md

 for a given collision readout, formed by associating elements that have been directly linked or share a common link with other elements.
-The following reconstruction step is referred as *object identification*, and its to associate blocks to a list of particle candidates, also known as *physics objects*.
+The following reconstruction step is referred as *object identification*, and its based in the association of blocks to a list of particle candidates, also known as *physics objects*.
 This is done sequentially, starting out by the objects that more easily identified (e.g. muons) and progressively masking out the blocks that are considered for each object until all particles candidates have been reconstructed.
+The reconstruction process is rather conservative, given that most CMS data analysis share the same reconstructed *physics objects*, therefore it is common to specify additional selection criteria based on over the resulting set of objects based on their properties within each analysis to reduce the rate of fake or wrong reconstruction.
+The rest of this section is devoted to discuss in more detail the identification and common selection requirements on the main reconstructed objects that are used within physical analyses.

+#### Muons

+#### Electrons

+#### Jets

+#### Missing Transverse Energy